Marek-Chalabis/Production_simulator/README.md

 	install Chrome + webdriver (https://www.youtube.com/watch?v=dz59GsdvUF8)
 2. Run Create_DB_PostgreSQL and choose 999, follow the instructions

-*There are 3 folders in respository:
+*There are 3 folders in repository:
 - Random DB - with created DB (
 I encourage you to make your own by: Create_DB_PostgreSQL)
 - TEST(localhost) - to set up project on your local sever